sophisid/MIRTH/README.md

 ### Incremental Script

-An incremental script is also provided (an example shown below) to process multiple datasets incrementally.
-This script follows a similar pattern but runs the Scala program in an "incremental" mode (indicated by `sbt "run l i 500000"`) after importing each dataset.
+An incremental script is also provided (an example shown below) to process datasets incrementally.
+This script follows a similar pattern but runs the Scala program in an "incremental" mode (indicated by `sbt "run l i 500000"`) after importing the dataset.
 It then stops Neo4j, cleans up processes, and moves on to the next dataset.

 **Usage Incremental Script:**
 1. Set environment variables and directories inside these scripts.